OpenGammaProject/Open-Gamma-Detector/REFERENCE.md

 ### My device is not recognized by my computer

-Make sure you are using a micro-USB cable that can be used for data transmission.
+Make sure you are using a micro-USB cable that can be used for data transmission!
 There are micro-USB cables for powering/charging devices only and they can be easily mistaken for a data cable.

 If this isn't the case for you and it doesn't get recognized at all (even while holding the `BOOTSEL` button), there might be a manufacturing defect or you might have made a mistakes when soldering the parts.
 Feel free to get in touch if that's the case.